almog-gueta/Lab-hw2-face-mask-detection/README.md

 Python code for face-mask object detection &amp; classification task using Torchvision fasterRCNN.

-The repository includes a project report under project_report.pdf file.
+The repository includes a project report under Project_Report.pdf file.

 In order to evaluate the trained model on a new dataset, run python predict.py >PATH_TO_FOLDER>.
 This will save a prediction.csv file with the predictions, in the same directory.